 Quality Control is an ongoing process that monitors a product and addresses issues that may pop up throughout its entire lifecycle.

-A design approach that makes sure websites and pages automatically adapt to different devices and screen sizes.
+This is the UX term for a design approach that makes sure websites and pages automatically adapt to different devices and screen sizes.

 A model version of the product that’s used for testing purposes.